rubsanapps/fizzbuzz-test/README.md

 Then http://localhost:80 and http://localhost:8080 services will be available.

-Docs will be available from http://localhost:8080/docs
+Documentation will be accesible from http://localhost:8080/docs

 ```
 docker-compose run tests